QMH-TMY/Timestat/README.rst

 -----

 ::
-    $ PDFbinder [or Make Timestat as a cron-jor in crontab]
+    $ Timestat.py [or Make Timestat as a cron-jor in crontab]

 Details
 --------